atomia/sample-plugins/AutomationServer/SDK/ReadMe.md

 2. Download all files from this directory

-3. Run setup.exe.
+3. Run setup.exe from bin subfolder.
 Now you have SDK and required apps to test examples and your plugins.

 4. Try to compile and run some examples from: https://github.com/atomia/sample-plugins/tree/master/AutomationServer/Examples